A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Data Processing

 \subsection{Problem Definition}

 Previous studies indicated that the exposure time does not affect the severity of the VR experience.
 For example, Melo \textit{et al.}~\cite{melo2018presence} found no significant difference between shorter and longer (5 or 7 min) experiences concerning participants' sense of presence and CS.
-Katharina \textit{et al.}\cite{petri2020effects} reported similar results: no differences in the severity of CS between a 10-minute and a 20-minute virtual immersion for karatekas aged from 18 to 60.
-Thus, if a participant gets "sick" after the whole four-minute VR experience, we assumed that for all the observed data within the four-minute time, the corresponding CS level $CS$ will remain the same, i.e., labeled by "1".
-For now, we thought that the assumption held true.
-However, in regards to the relationship between exposure time and CS, we will conduct further research in~\cref{Performance on different exposure time}.
-We used $CS_{240}$ to label the whole four-minute VR experience:
+Katharina \textit{et al.}\cite{petri2020effects} also reported no CS differences between 10-minute and 20-minute virtual immersion for karatekas aged 18-60.
+Thus, if a participant experiences sickness after the four-minute VR experience, we assume the CS level ($CS$) remains constant for all observed data within that time.
+We will investigate the exposure time-CS relationship further in~\autoref{Performance on different exposure time}.
+The entire four-minute VR experience is labeled as $CS_{240}$.

-Here, $D^t$ represents the observed data at time $t$, including 4 data points from EDA and Temperature signal (4Hz), 64 data points from BVP signal (64Hz), and 90 data points from head-tracking and motion data (90Hz).
-Then we divided the original data into several segments according to the time span $T_s$.
-Taking $T_s=30$s as an example, the original four-minute data was divided into eight segments, as presented in \cref{fig:window_split}.
-Then we labeled each time segment according to the CS level $CS_{240}$ after four minutes.
+$D^t$ represents observed data at time $t$, comprising 4 data points from EDA and Temperature (4Hz), 64 data points from BVP (64Hz), and 90 data points from head-tracking and motion (90Hz).
+The original data was segmented based on time span $T_s$.
+For instance, using $T_s=30$s, the four-minute data was divided into eight segments (see \autoref{fig:window_split}).
+Each time segment was labeled with CS level $CS_{240}$.

-The CS level prediction task can be defined as giving the observed data (e.g., physiological, head-tracking, and motion data) in the time segment with a time span of $T_s$ from a person, determining whether the user feels sick.
+The CS level prediction task can be defined as giving the observed data (e.g., physiological, head-tracking, and motion data) in the time segment with a time span of $T_s$ from a person, determining the user's CS level.